trailmusic/Field/docs/FIELD_MASTER_GUIDE.md

 - Four uniform rows beneath panes, with row height:
   - `rowH = knobPx(L) + labelGap + valuePx` (all via `Layout::dp(scaleFactor)`).
-- Zero column and row gaps inside all control grids (Group 1 and Group 2), consistent with UI rules.
+- Zero column and row gaps inside all control grids, consistent with UI rules.
-- Group 1 uses a flat 4×16 grid; Group 2 uses two 8‑column grids (Delay, Reverb) that fit the panel width.
-[Legacy - replaced by per‑tab 2×16 grids]
+- Each feature uses a flat 2×16 grid with specialized controls for that feature's functionality.

 ---